 By combining blockchain, gaming and space travel, the game has created a target audience of entrepreneurs, executives, cryptocurrency enthusiasts, video gamers, space travel enthusiasts and economists.

 Additionally, the game will have cinematic style graphics created by Unreal Engine 5’s Nanite.

-The ATLAS token will be exchangeable on crypto exchanges and can be generated through in-game mining, market-making and trade, PVE missions and resource gathering.
+The ATLAS token is exchangeable on crypto exchanges and can be generated through in-game mining, market-making and trade, PVE missions and resource gathering.

 This is the main process driving the economy of its metaverse, and 45% of ATLAS tokens will be gained through in-game mining operations.
 Mining in the game also creates jobs in trading raw and refined ore, cargo-hauling and crafting retail components.